Height: To 30 feet in natural habitats; sometimes twice as tall when cultivated

 Typical Habitat: This is a tree of dry, rocky, often upland areas

-The Post Oak: A Rugged Survivor
+The Blackjack Oak Tree: A Rugged Survivor

 It lacks the attractive canopy silhouette of the pin oak (Quercus palustris) or the ancient aesthetic of the white oak (Quercus alba).
 It just isn’t a “pretty” tree.

-Identification: Tips & Tricks
+Blackjack Oak Tree Identification: Tips & Tricks

 There are a couple of other oaks that sometimes produce leaves that vaguely resemble the blackjack oak.
-But the most likely species you’d confuse them with is the southern red oak (Quercus falcata).
-But, if you can sample several leaves, you’ll usually be able to distinguish the flat-across-the-tip tendency many blackjack oaks exhibit from the curved apex lobes of the southern red oak.
+But the species you’d most likely confuse them with is the southern red oak (Quercus falcata).

-The : Additional Information
+The Blackjack Oak Tree: Additional Information

 Want more info about the blackjack oak?
 Check out some of these great resources: